169/intelli-video/README.md

 ## video-translation

-video-translation is an ongoing project. it uses [OpenAI Whisper](https://github.com/openai/whisper) and OpenAI API([TTS](https://platform.openai.com/docs/guides/text-to-speech)) to achieve the following purposes:
+video-translation is an ongoing project leveraging [OpenAI Whisper](https://github.com/openai/whisper) and the OpenAI API ([TTS](https://platform.openai.com/docs/guides/text-to-speech)) to accomplish the following objectives:

-1. Video download. ✅
+1. Video Download: ✅
-2. Get audio from video, the default is mp3 format. ✅
+2. Extract Audio from Video: Default format is mp3. ✅
-3. Generate subtitles based on audio and translate them into other languages. ✅
+3. Generate Subtitles from Audio and Translate: ✅
-4. Add hard subtitles to videos. ✅
+4. Embed Hard Subtitles into Videos: ✅
-5. Support the production of videos in other languages based on subtitles.
-Not yet
+5. Support for Video Production in Different Languages based on Subtitles: In progress

-Therefore, `vt` can automatically add subtitles in various languages to online videos and local videos.
-In the future, the voices in the videos can also be automatically converted into other languages.
-Welcome to follow this project and contribute code
+Hence, vt autonomously adds subtitles in multiple languages to both online and local videos.
+Future capabilities aim to automatically convert video voices into various languages.
+Feel free to follow and contribute to this project.

 ## Setup

-First, Install and update using `poetry`:
+Begin by installing and updating using poetry:

 ```bash
 poetry install
 ```

-It also requires the command-line tool ffmpeg to be installed on your system, which is available from most package managers:
+Additionally, ensure you have the command-line tool `ffmpeg` installed on your system.
+It's available via most package managers:
 ```bash
 # on Ubuntu or Debian
 sudo apt update && sudo apt install ffmpeg